pyeventsourcing/eventsourcing/docs/topics/domain.rst

 call the event's :func:`~eventsourcing.domain.AggregateEvent.apply` method, and then update the ``version`` and ``modified_on`` attributes.

+Finally, it will append the aggregate event to the aggregate object's list of pending events.

 Hence, after calling :func:`~eventsourcing.domain.Aggregate.trigger_event`, the aggregate's :py:obj:`~eventsourcing.domain.Aggregate.version` will have been incremented by ``1``, and the ``modified_on`` time should be greater than the ``created_on`` time.